marine-predators-group/cams-nb/drafts/2018-12-11-FastQC-and-Trimming---Metagenomics-(Geoduck)-HiSeqX-Reads-from-20180809.md

 ### RESULTS

-Samples required two rounds of trimming:
+Samples required three rounds of trimming:

 1. Initial quality/adapter trimming.

 2. Remove funky 5' 10bp from each read.

+3. Remove funky 5' 10bp from each read (again? maybe I misread the number of bases needing to be trimmed from the previous trimming?)

-Now that the reads are cleaned, will transfer doubly-trimmed data to Mox for assembly.
+Now that the reads are cleaned, will transfer triply-trimmed data to Mox for assembly.

 ---